 Get your students prepared for and enthusiastic about seeing the show!
 Our highly-trained Cal Shakes Teaching Artists visit your classroom to provide a dynamic and exciting session to teach students the themes and plot of the play, familiarize them with the language and our production, and help them gain an understanding of the relevancy of the story to their modern lives.
 Call Artistic Learning Programs Manager Beverly Sotelo, 510-809-3293 or firstname.lastname@example.org to learn more about how to take advantage of this great opportunity.

-The National Endowment for the Arts in partnership with Arts Midwest presents Shakespeare for a New Generation.
-California Shakespeare Theater is one of 40 professional theater companies selected to participate in Shakespeare for a New Generation, bringing the finest productions of Shakespeare to middle- and high-school students in communities across the United States.
-This is the tenth year of Shakespeare for a New Generation, the largest tour of Shakespeare in American history.
-Other underwriters include: Dodge & Cox, the Walter & Elise Haas Fund, the William and Flora Hewlett Foundation, the Dean & Margaret Lesher Foundation, the Thomas J. Long Foundation, the MCJ Amelior Foundation, the RHE Foundation, and the Safeway Foundation.
+The National Endowment for the Arts in partnership with Arts Midwest presents Shakespeare in American Communities.
+California Shakespeare Theater is one of 40 professional theater companies selected to participate in bringing the finest productions of Shakespeare to middle- and high-school students in communities across the United States.
+This is the twelfth year of this national program, the largest tour of Shakespeare in American history.

 Marketing & PR Manager Marilyn Langbehn